moov-io/ach/README.md

 ## Project Status

-ACH is at an early stage and under active development but is already in product for multiple companies.
+ACH is under active development but already in production for multiple companies.
 Please star the project if you are interested in its progress.

 * Library currently supports the reading and writing
 	* PPD (Prearranged payment and deposits)
 	* WEB (Internet-initiated Entries )
 	* CCD (Corporate credit or debit)
+	* TEL (Telephone-Initiated Entry)
 	* COR (Automated Notification of Change(NOC))
 	* Return Entires